-Pair Sirromet’s wines with a choice of tempting dishes from the menu, such as an entree of seared Hervey Bay king prawns and main of five-spice confit duck leg.
+Pair wines with a choice of tempting dishes from the menu, such as feta stuffed deep-fried olives, mushroom arancini, beef carpaccio and lasagne rustico.

-St Jude’s Cellar Door & Bistro is at 4382 New England Hwy, Ballandean.
+St Jude’s Cellar Door & Bistro is open for breakfast, lunch and dinner at 4382 New England Hwy, Ballandean.